quintel/documentation/docs/api/saved-scenarios.md

 You cannot remove the last owner from a saved scenario.
 The API will return a `422 Unprocessable Entity` error if you attempt to do so.
 :::

-### User management and scenario history

-When you add, update, or remove users from a saved scenario, those changes are automatically applied to:

-1. The current scenario (referenced by `scenario_id`)
-2. All historical scenarios (referenced in `scenario_id_history`)

-This ensures that users have consistent access across all versions of the saved scenario.
-For example, if a saved scenario has 10 historical versions, adding a new collaborator will grant them access to all 11 scenarios (current + 10 historical) in a single operation.

 ### Error handling

 User management operations support partial success: